Golden Axe: Golden Axe III

 Released in 1993, after Revenge of the Death Adder, the third Golden Axe game on the Mega Drive was released only in Japan.
 However, the game was available for a while in North America on the Sega Channel, Sega's modem-based game downloading system.
-It was brought to Europe and North America on the Nintendo Wii's Virtual Console.
+It was brought to Europe and North America on the Wii's Virtual Console.
 The game's lineup of playable characters includes swordsman Kain Grinder (カイン・グリンダー), swordswoman Sarah Barn (サラ・バーン), giant Braoude Cragger (プラウド・クラッガー) and beastman Chronos "Evil" Lait (クロノス・”イビル”・レート).
 Gilius also appear as a non-playable character at the character select screen.

 In this game the object is to travel along a number of truly branching paths and eventually defeat the main boss of the game, the Prince of Darkness.
 The player can choose different branching paths in this game toward that objective just as in Revenge of Death Adder.
 The paths in this game are more elaborate and do not loop back together.
 Many of the characters are good characters that were possessed, and once beaten they are freed.
 A king turned into an anthropomorphic eagle is a recurring boss who may possibly be Prince Hellbringer's right-hand man, and is playable in VS mode.

 As opposed to Golden Axe II, where the characters, moves, and controls remained largely the same, Golden Axe III brought many changes to the gameplay.
 The background scenery was less lush and colorful than in previous games, as were the sprites themselves.
 There was a greater variety of moves.
 Furthermore, there were several abilities unique to certain characters: for example, the Braoude could throw, while the Chronos and Sarah could double jump and wall jump.
 Finally, each character had a super-move with its own unique button combination.

 Some features were returned to the title that had been cut in previous sequels.
 Golden Axe III brought back the thieves from the original game, rather than the mages from Golden Axe II.
 Also, extra lives could be gained by freeing prisoners scattered throughout the levels.
 The magic system was returned to the original version where all pots are used at the same time, as opposed to the improved system in Golden Axe II that allowed the player to only use as many spellbooks as they wanted.

 Critics applauded Sega's decision not to release Golden Axe III in North America, speculating that the game's drab graphics and generally mediocre quality would have damaged the Sega Genesis's reputation.

 Golden Axe: Beast Rider

-The game is titled Golden Axe: Beast Rider and features the return of Tyris Flare, the female amazon warrior from the first installments of the series.
+Golden Axe: Beast Rider features the return of Tyris Flare, the female amazon warrior from the first installments of the series.
 Golden Axe: Beast Rider was released in October 2008.
-Due to poor reception of the game, Beast Rider marks the final entry in the series up to this point.